Straw purchase: Mortgage loans

-The use of a straw person to obtain auto or mortgage loan funds is illegal if and when the funds are misused intentionally.
-In Canada, the Bank of Montreal sued hundreds of people, including Federal Conservative MP Devinder Shory, for allegedly being involved in a mortgage fraud in which the bank lost $30 million.
+The use of a straw person to obtain auto or mortgage loan funds is illegal if the funds are misused intentionally.
+In Canada, the Bank of Montreal sued hundreds of people, including Conservative Party of Canada MP Devinder Shory, for allegedly being involved in a mortgage fraud in which the bank lost $30 million.
 The bank alleged that straw buyers, in exchange for a cash payment, applied for mortgage loans in the Calgary area on behalf of other parties and knew before submitting the applications that the loans would not be paid.
 The lawsuits were settled out of court.

 In United States v.
 Quintero-Lopez, two men were charged with locating eight straw purchasers for homes and helping the straw purchasers falsify pay history documents in order to obtain $8.3 million in mortgage loans.
 The government alleged these loan purchases were illegal because the straw purchasers inflated their incomes as part of an attempt to defraud the lenders.
 In 2011, one of the two straw purchaser recruiters was sentenced to six years in prison and the other was sentenced to one year of probation.
 Straw or nominee purchases of mortgage loans are legal when intent to defraud is not present.